RohanSinghProgrammer/ToDo/README.md

 # Next.js Todo App with Firebase Backend

 A simple Todo application built with Next.js, Firebase for the backend, and styled using Tailwind CSS.
-This project demonstrates how to create a modern web application with a serverless backend, user authentication, and Docker containerization.
+This project demonstrates how to create a modern web application with a serverless backend, user authentication.

 ## Demo